-The mean value returned is the average of all of the growth values. i.e. we add up all the growths and divide by the number of values to get an average.
+The mean value is calculated on a different basis to the minimum and maximum values.
+The mean gain returned is the average of all of the growth values. i.e. the sum of all the expected growth outcomes are added and then divided by the number of values to get an arithmetic mean.
+This differs to the minimum and maximum gains which are percentile reference points from the distribution of results.